bachtranxuan/TPS/README.md

 python run_Streaming.py data/train.txt data/setting.txt data/result data data/prior.glove.200d.txt.
 ```
 ## Data descriptions
 *	Training file, we used the bag of words format.
+(E.g data/train.txt)
-*	Testing folder (E.g data).
+*	Testing folder, including one or more pair file (part_1, part_2).
+Each document in the test set is divided randomly into two disjoint part $w_{obs}$ (part_1) and $w_{ho}$ (part_2) with a ratio of 4:1.
+(E.g data).
-*	Setting file (E.g data/setting.txt).
+*	Setting file contains the value of parameters (hyperparameter) of the model such as alpha, n_topics (number of the topic), learning_rate ....
+(E.g data/setting.txt).
 *	Prior file, includes V lines which V is the number of word of set vocab.
-Each line is a representation of word such as w2v (E.g: data/prior.glove.200d.txt).
+Each line is a representation of word such as w2v which was pre-trained from 6 billion tokens of Wikipedia2014 and Gigaword5 ([JeffreyPennington., 2014](https://nlp.stanford.edu/projects/glove/)) (E.g: data/prior.glove.200d.txt).
 ## Model
 Graphical representation for TPS is illustrated below
 \